shane-c-lawson/AptaSeq-analysis/results/README.md

 <pre>
-*mistake: control reads is actual controls hit.
+*mistake: control reads is actually controls hit.
 I'll need to redo it to count the actual control reads number

 10k-5
 Total reads: 1351302